-MG2030 PRODUCTION/OPERATIONS MANAGEMENT
+MG2030 SERVICE AND PRODUCTION OPERATIONS MANAGEMENT

-The purpose of this course is to acquaint the student with the fundamentals of operations management.
-It explores the production of both goods and services.
-The course also recognizes the changing face of operations from an internally-focused supportive function to a strategic part of the enterprise value chain.
+This course acquaints students with the fundamentals of operations management in both goods and services industries.
+The course recognizes the changing face of operations, from an internally-focused supportive function to a strategic part of the enterprise value chain.
 The course explores five major areas: process analysis, total quality management, alternative production systems, supply chain management, and new product development.
-Prerequisite: MG1001.
+Prerequisite: EP1001 or MG1001.
+(PT) Quarter Credit Hours 4.5